wp-plugins/advanced-ads/readme.txt

 Tags: ads, ad, adsense, display, banner, advertisements, adverts, advert, monetization Requires at least: 3.5
 Tested up to: 4.0.0
-Stable tag: 1.2.1
+Stable tag: 1.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage and optimize your ads in WordPress as easy as creating posts.
+Manage and optimize your ads in WordPress as easy as creating posts. + ad injection, ad planning and ad rotation.

 == Description ==

-Advanced Ads is made by publishers for publishers.
+Advanced Ads is a simple ad manager made by publishers for publishers.
 Based on my experience delivering millions of ads per month I build this plugin as a powerful, but light weight solution to not only manage and serve ads in WordPress, but to test and optimize them as well.

 Learn more on the [plugin homepage](http://wpadvancedads.com).

 = create and manage ads =

 * create ads as easy as creating posts
-* group ads
+* group ads to create ad rotations
+* create drafts or ads only visible to logged in users
+* set a date for when to publish the ad

 = display ads =

-* auto inject ads into header, footer and posts content
+* auto inject ads (see _ad injection_ below)
 * display ad in template files (with functions)
 * display ad in post content (with shortcodes)
 * widget to display ads in widget areas (sidebars)